Article by Shane Armfield

 - disease-modifying anti-rheumatic drugs (DMARDs)

-Your doctor or rheumatologist specialist is the best person to discuss these drug with and will manage the use of these medications carefully.
+Your doctor or rheumatologist is the best clinician to discuss these drug with and will manage the use of these medications carefully.

 Surgery is occasionally needed for rheumatoid arthritis.
 These may include injections, tendon surgery or in the extreme cases joint replacement.
 Outcomes